andrew/ultimate-awesome/README.md

 - [Awesome_Think_With_Images](https://github.com/zhaochen0110/Awesome_Think_With_Images) - Resources and paper list for "Thinking with Images for LVLMs".
 This repository accompanies our survey on how LVLMs can leverage visual information for complex reasoning, planning, and generation.
 - [awesome-standard-notes](https://github.com/jonhadfield/awesome-standard-notes) - A curated list of tools and information relating to Standard Notes.
 - [awesome-biomechanics](https://github.com/modenaxe/awesome-biomechanics) - A curated, public list of resources for biomechanics and human motion analysis: datasets, processing tools,  software for simulation, educational videos, lectures, etc.
+- [awesome-useful-websites](https://github.com/atakanaltok/awesome-useful-websites) - Hand-curated list of awesome and useful websites.
 - [lobe-chat-agents](https://github.com/lobehub/lobe-chat-agents) - 🤖 / 🏪 Agent Index - This is the agent index for LobeChat.
 It accesses index.json from this repository to display a list of available agents for LobeChat to the agent market.
 - [awesome-gui-agent](https://github.com/showlab/awesome-gui-agent) - 💻 A curated list of papers and resources for multi-modal Graphical User Interface (GUI) agents.
 - [awesome-cs-books](https://github.com/cosen1024/awesome-cs-books) - 计算机优质电子书整理，并且附带pdf下载链接，包括C，C++，Java，Python，Java，Linux，Go，数据结构与算法，人工智能，计算机基础，面试，设计模式，数据库，前端等.
+- [awesome-icons](https://github.com/notlmn/awesome-icons) - A curated list of awesome downloadable SVG/PNG/Font icon projects.
 - [awesome-blockchain](https://github.com/imbaniac/awesome-blockchain) - Curated list of blockchain services and exchanges 🔥🏦🔥🏦🔥🏦🔥.
 - [awesome-vibe-coding](https://github.com/filipecalegario/awesome-vibe-coding) - A curated list of vibe coding references, collaborating with AI to write code.
 - [awesome-autonomous-vehicle](https://github.com/DeepTecher/awesome-autonomous-vehicle) - 无人驾驶的资源列表中文版.
-- [awesome-icons](https://github.com/notlmn/awesome-icons) - A curated list of awesome downloadable SVG/PNG/Font icon projects.
 - [awesome-CARLA](https://github.com/Amin-Tgz/awesome-CARLA) -  👉 CARLA resources such as tutorial, blog, code and etc
 - [awesome-machine-unlearning](https://github.com/tamlhp/awesome-machine-unlearning) - Awesome Machine Unlearning (A Survey of Machine Unlearning).
 - [awesome-vrchat](https://github.com/madjin/awesome-vrchat) - One-stop shop for people interested in developing content for VRchat.